Reid G. Smith

 • 1994-1998 Vice President and Director, Schlumberger Cambridge Research.
 Cambridge, England.

-Managed advanced development center for Schlumberger's Oilfield Services business.
-This included a wide variety of scientific disciplines and technologies (e.g., software, fluid dynamics, chemistry).
-Led development of technology roadmaps, resulting in a medal awarded by an international engineering society.
+Managed advanced technology development center for Schlumberger's Oilfield Services business.
+This included a wide variety of scientific disciplines and technologies (e.g., fluid dynamics, chemistry, geophysics).
+Led development of technology roadmaps, resulting in a medal awarded by the Institution of Chemical Engineers.

 • 1989-1994 Vice President and Director, Schlumberger Laboratory for Computer Science.
 Austin, TX, USA.